merodriguezblanco/rest-api-style-guide/README.md

 ## Introduction

 ### REST
 [REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) stands for Representational State Transfer, and it is an architectural style for distributed hypermedia systems.
+Ir was described by Roy Fielding in 2000 in his doctoral dissertation.

 A REST Application Programming Interface (REST API) is a type of web server that enables a client, either user-operated or automated, to access resources that model a system’s data and functions.